ClairBerlin/clair-stack/Readme.md

 ## Environments

-The configuration of the Clair stack is read from one of the environment files in the `environments` subdirectory.
-These files are sourced to export a number of environment variables.
+All configuration is handled through environment variables.
+For each deployment target, all environment variables are grouped in a target-specific environment file located in the `environments/` folder.
+Upon deployment, the configuration of the Clair stack is sourced from the selected environment file.

-The following environment variables determine the core setup:
+The first three environment variables in each file control the overall deployment:

-* `DOCKER_CONTEXT`: The docker context to use.
+* `DOCKER_CONTEXT`: The [docker context](https://docs.docker.com/engine/context/working-with-contexts/) to use.
+The context defines the docker swarm on which the system is to be deployed.
+If you want to deploy teh stack for local development work, you need to initialize a local context first, which will typically be named `default`.
+Use `docker context ls` to see all available contexts.
+* `CLAIR_DOMAIN`: The domain used by Traefik and Django to configure their routes (`localhost`, `clair-ev.de` or similar).
 * `DOCKER_STACK_DEPLOY_ARGS`: Optinal additional arguments to `docker stack deply`, mainly used to add extension files; e.g., `DOCKER_STACK_DEPLOY_ARGS="-c docker-compose.dev.yml".
-* `CLAIR_DOMAIN`: The domain used by Traefik and Django to configure their routes (`localhost`, `clair-ev.de` or similar).

-The remaining variables are used to configure the environments of the individual services.
+All remaining variables affect one or more services.

 ## Secrets